zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

 When you create a SQL task, you can configure values for **input parameters** only.
 If input parameters are configured in a SQL task, you can **override the default values** when you configure the SQL task in a pipeline, and when you run a pipeline that includes the SQL task.
 In a pipeline, downstream tasks and operations can use the outputs from an upstream SQL task.

-This SQL task will write inside a statistics table on the Autonomous Data Warehouse (DWH_LOAD_STATS) the successful/ unsuccessful result of a Pipeline task run based on input parameters.
+This SQL task will write inside a statistics table on the Autonomous Data Warehouse (`DWH_LOAD_STATS`) the successful/ unsuccessful result of a Pipeline task run based on input parameters, but also the pipeline name and task run key.
 This SQL task will be included in a Pipeline in the following lab.
+The database table will offer the possibility to be queried in order to see the result of the data integration pipelines.

 1. From your Workspace home page in OCI Data Integration, click **Open tab** (plus icon), and then select **Projects**.
 ![](./images/home-projects.png " ")